10 tips for solo female travelers in bali

 Traveling to any country as a solo female traveler can feel daunting yet exciting, and the feeling of visiting Bali will be no exception!
 Bali is considered one of the safest parts of Indonesia and an exceptional place to visit for travelers who are on a budget.
 If you’re planning on visiting this tropical oasis anytime soon, the following top 10 tips for solo female travelers will help you mentally prepare and know what to expect!

 While Bali has a safety index of 58 out of 100, the crimes in the area are typically not serious.
 The primary reason for this rating is the prevalence of petty crimes, specifically theft of personal belongings through pickpocketing or bag snatching, as well as various scams.
 In addition, there is unfortunately a very long line of corrupt police officers in Bali.
 So what does this all mean for you, solo female traveler?
 This essentially means that you should not be bringing any expensive items or leave any prized possessions in your hotel room.
 For example, I wear multiple gold rings on a daily basis that were passed down to me from my family.
 Since these have both monetary and sentimental value to me, I didn’t bring them to Bali.
-Instead, I bought a pack of fake gold rings for $5 (since I just can’t seem to live without rings on my fingers!)
-I would also suggest keeping all necessary items like your wallet, passport, cash, camera equipment, etc on you.
+Instead, I bought a pack of fake gold rings for $6 (since I just can’t seem to live without rings on my fingers!)
+I would also suggest keeping all necessary items like your wallet, passport, cash, etc on you in a convenient shoulder bag like this one (it's less than $10!).
 Do NOT wear all of this in a backpack that you wear behind you!!
 People can easily come up, especially on the street or in busier tourist areas, and unzip your backpack without you even knowing!
 Instead, I suggest wearing a purse, small bag, or fanny pack on the front of yourself and keeping it zipped all the way up.
 This way, you can also physically SEE your items.
 I kept my camera on a strap around my neck or body pretty much the entire time.

 Similar to other travel destinations, you have multiple options when it comes to how to get from point A to point B in Bali.
 Some of the most common include: